-- 4.1 Complaints should be received in writing (see provision 2.4), where possible, within ten working days of the event or receipt of the decision made in stage 1. - 4.2 Written complaints to the Associate Dean will be dealt with by an internal process of consultation with relevant parties and if that matter is not resolved by written confirmation within one month, the matter will be sent to the Academic Board for consideration (Stage 3). - 4.3 The Associate Dean receiving a written complaint will acknowledge its receipt in writing within five working days, and will reply in writing within ten working days informing the complainant(s) of the outcome of the complaint, or stating what progress has been made and when the next report to the complainant(s) will be made, and so on, until the matter is resolved.
-Where a complaint has a particular impact on an individual staff member/s responsible for a course unit, the staff member/s will be kept fully informed as to the progress of the matter. - 4.4 Depending on the severity or nature of the complaint, the Associate Dean can refer the matter to the Dean who can assist in seeking a resolution before sending the matter to the Registrar for consideration under Stage 3. - 4.5 If the Associate Dean is a party to the complaint, the complainant can write directly to the Dean of ISN for the matter to be resolved before sending to the Registrar for the matter to be considered directly under Stage 3. - 4.6 Responsibility for dealing with the complaint may be transferred to the Dean or Academic Board, but the complainant(s) must be kept informed as to who has carriage of the matter at any time. - 4.7 Where a complainant has raised a matter in writing at the Associate Dean and is not satisfied with the outcome, the complainant may escalate the matter by appeal to the Dean or to the Academic Board (Stage 3).
+- 4.1 Complaints should be received in writing (see provision 2.4), where possible, within ten working days of the event or receipt of the decision made in stage 1. - 4.2 Written complaints to the Director of Academic Studies will be dealt with by an internal process of consultation with relevant parties and if that matter is not resolved by written confirmation within one month, the matter will be sent to the Academic Board for consideration (Stage 3). - 4.3 The Director of Academic Studies receiving a written complaint will acknowledge its receipt in writing within five working days, and will reply in writing within ten working days informing the complainant(s) of the outcome of the complaint, or stating what progress has been made and when the next report to the complainant(s) will be made, and so on, until the matter is resolved.
+Where a complaint has a particular impact on an individual staff member/s responsible for a course unit, the staff member/s will be kept fully informed as to the progress of the matter. - 4.4 Depending on the severity or nature of the complaint, the Director of Academic Studies can refer the matter to the President who can assist in seeking a resolution before sending the matter to the Registrar for consideration under Stage 3. - 4.5 If the Director of Academic Studies is a party to the complaint, the complainant can bypass this stage and write directly to the President of ISN for the matter to be resolved before sending to the Registrar for the matter to be considered directly under Stage 3. - 4.6 Responsibility for dealing with the complaint may be transferred to the Academic Board, but the complainant(s) must be kept informed as to who has carriage of the matter at any time. - 4.7 Where a complainant has raised a matter in writing at the Director of Academic Studies level and is not satisfied with the outcome, the complainant may escalate the matter by appeal to the Academic Board (Stage 3).